nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 6 - Syntax and Semantics.md

-**6. M _Syntax and Semantics_**
+6. **MSyntax and Semantics**

-**[5]** a.
-Look up VDM-SL and write two paragraphs on it.
+**[5] a.
+Look up VDM-SL and write two paragraphs on it.**

 The Vienna Development Method Specification Language (VDM-SL) is a guide for creating programming languages built on the fundamentals of the Vienna Development Method.
 This is one of the things that makes it unique, as "VDM-SL is a language for specification as well as development" (Dawes, 1991).
+There are a number of fundamental components of the VDM-SL specification, including type, value, function, operation, and state definitions.

+One of the things which I found interesting about VDM-SL is its use of type constraints.
+There are three main ways that one may define a new type, according to the standard.
+First, using a type constructor, which is useful in defining types of lists, sets, etc. Second, a type invariant can be used to restrict the values of a pre-existing type, by way of using logical conditions.
+Finally, union types can define a type by combining two or more types.